gaopinghuang0/gaopinghuang0.github.io/_posts/2019-11-30-activity-theory-and-hci.md

 #### Yrjö Engeström's Activity System Model
 Leontiev's theory is mainly focusing on activities of individual human beings.
 Engeström, however, proposed a model for collective activity called "activity system model".

 Two significant steps are extended to Leontiev's theory.
 First, the subject-object interaction includes a third element: "community".
-These three elements form a three-way interaction; namely, a down-pointing triangle, as shown in the diagram below.
+These three elements form a three-way interaction; namely, a down-pointing triangle, as shown in the center of the diagram below.
 Second, each of the three interactions is mediated by a special type of means.
 Specifically, the instrument/tool is a mediator for subject-object interaction (same as Leontiev), the rules are for subject-community interaction, and division of labor are for community-object interaction.
+All the elements and means form a large, up-pointing triangle.
 ![activity-system-model](/assets/imgs/activity-system-model.png)
 (Figure 2.
 Activity system model.
 Image credit: Kaptelinin and Nardi, 2012)